jcponce/jcponce.github.io/revealjs-template/template/README.md

 ### [Demo](https://jcponce.github.io/revealjs-template/demo.html)

-* Download and unpack the zip
+* Download and unpack the zip file
 * Acces the folder and open the file 'template.html'
 * Replace the text within the tag '&lt;section&gt;&lt;/section&gt;'
 * That's it!
+You can use the [Demo](https://jcponce.github.io/revealjs-template/demo.html) for reference

 ## Advance features